mudilajaganios/trivia_iOS_interview_questions/README.md

-# trivia iOS interview questions
+# iOS interview questions
 I am listing down some repetitive interview questions I have been facing these days.
+I don't know how I was evaluated by answering these questions.
+But somehow these are the messages from the gods.

 1. What is NSManagedObject?
 2. What are Codable, Encodable & Decodable?